zcribe/SmallProjectsCollection/HackAssembler/README.md

-# Hack assembly language to binary assembler for the book:
+# Hack assembly language to binary assembler
-"The Elements of Computing Systems: Building a Modern Computer from First Principles" Works although I was not able to replicate the exact variable and label mapping procedure used in the results.
+Created during the course of reading the book "The Elements of Computing Systems: Building a Modern Computer from First Principles"
+Works although I was not able to replicate the exact variable and label mapping procedure used in the results.
 So output works but direct code-to-code tests fail.